aiyu221b3/self-play-in-marl-exp/README.md

 | Trader 2 | 0.445 | 0.481 |
 | Market Maker | -0.022 | 0.050 |

+Trader 1 and Trader 2 share identical architecture and training but do not converge to symmetric outcomes under MAPPO near the training distribution, Trader 1 reaches +0.33 mean reward while Trader 2 sits at -0.35.
+This tracks the divergence visible in the MAPPO training curve (Trader 2 spikes then drops relative to Trader 1 mid-training).
+Whether this reflects real emergent specialization or seed/checkpoint variance hasn't been checked.
 The clearest effect is agent-specific: MAPPO improves all three agents, with the Market Maker moving from slightly negative to positive mean reward.

 ![Reward comparison](assets/ppo_vs_mappo.png)